naman2304/notes/ddia.md

 Serial execution is also _pessimistic_ as is equivalent to each transaction having an exclusive lock on the entire database.

-Serializable snapshot isolation is _optimistic_ concurrency control technique.
+Serializable snapshot isolation is _optimistic_ concurrency control (OCC) technique.
 Instead of blocking if something potentially dangerous happens, transactions continue anyway, in the hope that everything will turn out all right.
 The database is responsible for checking whether anything bad happened.
 If so, the transaction is aborted and has to be retried.

 If there is enough spare capacity, and if contention between transactions is not too high, optimistic concurrency control techniques tend to perform better than pessimistic ones.